We hesitated to install a draft beer system, but we finally installed a pressurized water system instead. Here are the main features:

 Our system is working great, we’ll see how it performs in the long run!

-We already have some improvement in mind: we will add some kind of spray nozzle for a shower / bike wash at the back of the van. (the idea is to bypass the Mr Heater for cold showers & bike wash).
-Wait for it…
+We already have some improvement in mind: we will add the following spray nozzle for a shower / bike wash at the back of the van. (the idea is to bypass the Mr Heater for cold showers & bike wash):

 STAY IN TOUCH!